ibeauregard/http-proxy/README.md

 The HTTP Proxy's cache lives inside a dedicated directory on the server.
 Each cache entry corresponds to a file in that directory.

 When an upstream response is deemed cacheable (see [section How does the proxy determine what is cached and what is not?](#how-does-the-proxy-determine-what-is-cached-and-what-is-not) above), a new file is created in the cache directory.
-The file name is simply the [MD5 checksum](https://en.wikipedia.org/wiki/MD5) of the URL request by the client.
+The file name is simply the [MD5 checksum](https://en.wikipedia.org/wiki/MD5) of the URL requested by the client.
 The status line, headers and body are then written to that file.

 When an entry is committed to cache, its lifespan is already known, because it can be determined either from the Cache-Control header or from the Expires headers.
 So we can already schedule the deletion of the cache entry with the help of Go's [time.AfterFunc](https://pkg.go.dev/time#AfterFunc), which waits for the specified time to elapse and then calls the specified function in its own goroutine.
 Note that because the goroutine is only created when the deferred function needs to be executed, this method does not waste resources.